17 Westview Road

 Damariscotta, ME 04543

 Mal Gormley received his BFA from the University of Hartford Art School in 1972, where he majored in Painting with a minor in Creative Writing.
 Previously he studied Drawing, Painting, Sculpture, and Color Theory at the University of Bridgeport, 1970-71 and at Dean College 1968-1970.

 Mal began his professional career as commercial illustrator.
 His passion for aviation provided his first subjects--he created original paintings and drawings for clients across the United States, as well as a series of offset prints of Classic American Aircraft.

 Writing and family responsibilities left Mal little time for making artwork until 2003, when he decided to start making art again.
 Living in Maine presented new media, techniques and themes, which he continues to explore with joyful aplomb.
-In 2005 Mal began to exhibit and sell his work locally at a variety of galleries and events.
+In 2005 Mal began to exhibit and sell his work locally at a variety of galleries and events and continues to do so.

 In addition to his artwork, and under the umbrella name Angel Farm Creative Services, Mal provides website management services for the Skidomha Public Library and continues to contribute to AviationWeek publications regularly.
 He also provides publicity services for individuals and non-profit organizations.